Here are all the best easy corn recipes for making this seasonal vegetable taste incredible! Includes options for both frozen and fresh sweet corn!

 Here's a tasty corn recipe that makes it part of a filling main dish: this oven baked shrimp boil!
 It's an easy way to make this meal on a weeknight: no large pot or fire required!
 What results is a seafood boil full of oven-roasted goodness.
 The corn becomes browned and caramelized, perfect against the salty and seasoned nuance of cozy Old Bay.
 And the shrimp are perfectly tender!

 Grilling corn is a very easy way to prepare it!
 Husk the corn, place it on the grill, and cook until it begins to blacken, about 4 to 5 minutes, Then turn and continue cooking and turning until all sides are blackened.
 That’s it!
 It’s a simple method that infuses smoky, charred flavor in every bite.
-Here slathered harissa and topped with feta cheese crumbles and fresh cilantro.
-Perfection!
+Top with butter and salt (and maybe a sprinkle of Old Bay), and it's divine.

 This vegetarian potato corn chowder recipe is healthy, full of vegetables, and filling, featuring white beans for added plant based protein.
 The secret is boiling the corn cobs right in the soup, which adds a fantastic richness and complexity of flavor.
 You can still make this chowder with frozen corn and omit the corn cobs: just make sure to try it during corn season to experience the full effect!
 Using milk instead of heavy cream, the end result is a light and healthy chowder that’s bursting with flavor.